 - community health

 The Health Administration program stresses the importance of practical work experience.
-At the undergraduate level, each student completes a 180 hour field placement during the senior year.
+At the undergraduate level, each HA student completes a 135-hour academic internship, 120 hours are dedicated in the field with a placement organization and 15 hours are credited for classroom instruction and assignments.

 Prospective students interested in the Health Administration Program should contact a CSUN Pre-Admissions Counselor (click here) to determine your eligibility for admissions and transfer courses.

-CSUN students interested in changing their major should email Dr. Salvador Esparza, Program Director: email@example.com
+CSUN students interested in changing their major should email Dr. Carrie Pullen, Program Director: firstname.lastname@example.org

 The Health Administration program benefits from the ongoing guidance and support of a distinguished group of healthcare managers and clinicians.
 Members of the Practitioner Advisory Committee work in a variety of areas in the healthcare industry and their professional expertise enhances the curriculum.